hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - E. Garber, 2014:  Maxwell's kinetic theory, 1859-70.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 139-153.

+- T. D. Lee, 1952:  On some statistical properties of hydrodynamical and magnetohydrodynamical fields. *Quart.
+J. Appl.
+Math.*, 10, 69-74.

+- U. J. Lorenz and A. H. Zewail, 2014:  Observing liquid flow in nanotubes by 4D electron microscopy.  *Science*, 344:  1496-1500.

 - K. Moffatt, 2014:  The fluid dynamics of James Clerk Maxwell.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 223-230.

+- O. Penrose and L. Onsager, 1956:  Bose-Einstein condensation and liquid helium.  *Physical Review*, 104:  576-583.

+- E. M. Purcell, 1977:  Life at low Reynold number.  *American Journal of Physics*, 45:  3-11.

+- A. Shapere and F. Wilczek, 1989:  Geometry of self-propulsion at low Reynolds number.  *Journal of Fluid Mechanics*, 198:  557-585.

+- A. Shapere and F. Wilczek, 1989:  Efficiencies of self-propulsion at low Reynolds number.  *Journal of Fluid Mechanics*, 198:  587-599.

 - J. Serrin, 1959:  Mathematical principles of classical fluid mechanics.  *Handbuch der Physik*, VIII/1:  125-263, Sec.
 7.

 - C. Truesdell, 1960:  A program toward rediscovering the rational mechanics of the age of reason.  *Archive for the History of Exact Sciences*, 1:  3-36.

+- S. Weinberg, 1971:  Entropy generation and the survival of proto-galaxies in an expanding unvierse.  *Astrophysical Journal*, 168:  175-194.

 [Return to main page](https://hydrodynamicstability.github.io/Invitation-to-Hydrodynamics/)